-Section 1.
+Section 13.1.
 Definition.
 Grievance - a dispute as to the interpretation or application of an express term of this Agreement.
 Written reprimands are not subject to Step 4 of the grievance procedure outlined in this Article.

-Section 2.
+Section 13.2.
 Procedure.

-Step 1 - Major: A grievance shall be presented in writing by the aggrieved employee and his/her representative, including but not limited to the legal advisor and/or shift representative if the employee wishes, within 16 calendar days of the occurrence of such grievance, to the Major for investigation, discussion, and written reply.
+Step 1 - Major: A grievance shall be presented in writing by the aggrieved employee and their representative, including but not limited to the legal advisor and/or shift representative if the employee wishes, within sixteen (16) calendar days of the occurrence of such grievance, to the Major for investigation, discussion, and written reply.
 This timeline is based on the agreement that disciplinary actions shall be e-mailed to both the Guild President/designee and Legal Advisor, and timelines start based on such e-mail date.
-The Major shall make his/her written decision available to the aggrieved employee within twenty (20) working days.
+The Major shall make their written decision available to the aggrieved employee within twenty (20) working days.
 If the grievance is not resolved, it shall be advanced to the next step in the grievance process within ten (10) working days.

 Step 2 - Department Director: If after thorough evaluation, the decision of the Major has not resolved the grievance to the satisfaction of the employee, the grievance may be presented to the Department Director or designee.
 All letters, memoranda, and other written materials previously submitted to the Major shall be made available for the review and consideration of the Department Director or designee.
-He/she may interview the employee and/or his/her representative and receive any additional related evidence which he/she may deem pertinent to the grievance.
-He/she shall make his/her written decision available within twenty (20) working days.
+They may interview the employee and/or their representative and receive any additional related evidence which they may deem pertinent to the grievance.
+The Director or designee shall make their written decision available within twenty (20) working days.
 If the grievance is not resolved, it shall be advanced to the next step in the grievance process within ten (10) working days.